nolimitcarter/dotfiles/README.md

 ## <p align="center">nolimitcarter's .config files (dotfiles) for Linux and OS X</p>

 **Warning:** This build is passing but will more than likely never be complete.
-It still has a lot of problems with OS X because the development was done on Linux and some of the aliases are based on bash.
-A lot of the things commented out are WIPs or have been forgotten about.
-I will get to them sometime...
+Here are all of my distro configs.

 ![preview](https://github.com/nolimitcarter/dotfiles/blob/master/pics/cava.png)